 The Society for Psychical Research recounted its original case that caused a great riff in the T.S., but so far, it has never recovered its original numbers.
-The fraud of Leadbeater, and Besant regarding a “new messiah” in Jiddu Krishnamurti is so far-off the deep end, that superficial analysis of the issue, has led many to denounce theosophy altogether.
-Besides the quirkiness of H.P.B.’s eccentric personality, many around her attested of her childishness and prankish behavior; and these critiques of Guénon are weak now.
+The fraud of Leadbeater, and Besant regarding a “new messiah” in Jiddu Krishnamurti is so far-off the deep end, that superficial analysis of the issue has led many to denounce theosophy altogether (traditional and modern).
+Besides the quirkiness of H.P.B.’s eccentric personality, many around her attested of her childishness and prankish behavior, and these critiques of Guénon are weak now.

 Rene Guénon, Theosophy: History of a Pseudo-Religion, Second Impression 2004.

 Richard Smoley, Against Blavatsky: Rene Geunon’s Critique of Theosophy.

 Jeanine G. Miller, The Blazing Dragon of Wisdom.